-FRAXA Research Foundation was founded in 1994 to fund biomedical research aimed at finding a cure for fragile X syndrome and, ultimately, autism.
-We prioritize translational research with the potential to lead to improved treatments for fragile X in the near term.
+FRAXA Research Foundation was founded in 1994 to fund biomedical research aimed at finding a cure for Fragile X syndrome and, ultimately, autism.
+We prioritize translational research with the potential to lead to improved treatments for Fragile X in the near term.

-Our early efforts involved supporting a great deal of basic neuroscience to understand the cause of fragile X. By 1996, these efforts had already begun to yield results useful for drug repurposing.
-To date FRAXA has funded well over $25 million in research, with over $3 million of that for repurposing existing drugs for fragile X.
+Our early efforts involved supporting a great deal of basic neuroscience to understand the cause of Fragile X. By 1996, these efforts had already begun to yield results useful for drug repurposing.
+To date, FRAXA has funded well over $25 million in research, with over $3 million of that for repurposing existing drugs for Fragile X.

-Here are some examples of FRAXA-funded work on repurposing available drugs for fragile X syndrome:
+Here are some examples of FRAXA-funded work on repurposing available drugs for Fragile X syndrome:

-In the mid-1990s, the Greenough lab at the University of Illinois discovered that FMRP, the protein missing in fragile X, is rapidly translated in dendrites in response to stimulation of glutamate receptors.
-FRAXA funded preclinical validation of this discovery in the fragile X mouse model.
+In the mid-1990s, the Greenough lab at the University of Illinois discovered that FMRP, the protein missing in Fragile X, is rapidly translated in dendrites in response to stimulation of glutamate receptors.
+FRAXA funded preclinical validation of this discovery in the Fragile X mouse model.
 This key result launched all the further studies.

 1999: Darnell (Rockefeller) and Broadie (Vanderbilt) labs independently found that FMRP regulates MAP1b translation and GSK3 activity, suggesting lithium as a potential therapeutic.
 Lithium is an available drug which inhibits both GSK3 and MAP1b.
-FRAXA then funded the Bauchwitz lab at Columbia and the Jope lab at UAB to validate lithium and investigational GSK3 inhibitors in fragile X animal models.
-FRAXA then funded a pilot clinical trial of lithium (Berry-Kravis atRush U.) with good results; larger follow-up studies are still needed (NIH declined to fund these).
+FRAXA then funded the Bauchwitz lab at Columbia and the Jope lab at UAB to validate lithium and investigational GSK3 inhibitors in Fragile X animal models.
+FRAXA then funded a pilot clinical trial of lithium (Berry-Kravis at Rush University Medical Center) with good results; larger follow-up studies are still needed (NIH declined to fund these).

-2007: Ethell lab (UCR) found excessive activity of matrix metalloproteinases (MMP-9) in fragile X, resulting in impaired synaptic maturation.
+2007: The Ethell lab (UCR) found excessive activity of matrix metalloproteinases (MMP-9) in Fragile X, resulting in impaired synaptic maturation.
 The available drug minocycline, a known MMP-9 inhibitor, was shown to rescue this deficit.
 FRAXA organized and funded a clinical trial of minocycline, demonstrating excellent clinical response.
-Many fragile X patients currently take minocycline.
+Many Fragile X patients currently take minocycline.
 FRAXA went on to partner with Paratek to investigate other agents which can inhibit MMP-9 without antibiotic activity.
 Another clinical trial of minocycline by Dr. Randi Hagerman in 2013 also showed good results.

-2010: The Bear lab (MIT) showed that the available drug lovastatin can reduce mGluR signaling and reverse signs of fragile X in animal models.
+2010: The Bear lab (MIT) showed that the available drug lovastatin can reduce mGluR signaling and reverse signs of Fragile X in animal models.
 FRAXA funded clinical trials of lovastatin in Quebec, with promising results.
-FRAXA is currently funding a follow-up combined study of lovastatin and minocycline in patients with fragile X.
+FRAXA is currently funding a follow-up combined study of lovastatin and minocycline in patients with Fragile X.

-Mega Green Tea Extract
+Green Tea Extract

 2012: FRAXA funded preclinical studies in Fragile X mice and a double blind, randomized clinical trial in Fragile X patients using Mega Green Tea Extract in the Barcelona, Spain lab of Dr. Mara Dierssen.
 Dr. Dierssen has submitted a paper reporting results of this study, and we are awaiting results.

-Our Global Repurposing Strategy
+FRAXA's Global Repurposing Strategy

 FRAXA is partnering with Healx (Cambridge, UK) to conduct repurposing studies based on transcriptional profiling.
-This project is expected to produce a ranked list of potentially useful drugs which we plan to further test at FRAX-DVI.
-We are organizing clinical trials of the most promising available drugs – notably metformin – to assess these drugs and to gain a better understanding of biomarkers, outcome measures, and overall clinical trial design for fragile X, autism, and related developmental disorders.
+This project is expected to produce a ranked list of potentially useful drugs which we plan to further test at FRAXA-DVI.
+We are organizing clinical trials of the most promising available drugs – notably metformin – to assess these drugs and to gain a better understanding of biomarkers, outcome measures, and overall clinical trial design for Fragile X, autism, and related developmental disorders.